• Skip to main content

 There are four basic types of Sporting dogs; spaniels, pointers, setters, and retrievers.

-The spaniels, with the shortest legs of the gundog breeds, were used to go into undergrowth and thick cover to flush out game.
+The spaniels, with the shortest legs of the gundog breeds, were used to go into the undergrowth and thick cover to flush out game.

-The setters and pointers are longer-legged and faster, so could cover a lot of ground and then mark the whereabouts of game by going on 'set' or 'point'.
+The setters and pointers are longer-legged and faster, so could cover a lot of ground and then mark the whereabouts of the game by going on 'set' or 'point'.

 All gundogs were bred to hunt, and are intelligent and energetic, so do need plenty of exercise and stimulation